STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 The Executive Directors and Senior Management have specific responsibilities for aspects of the group’s affairs and have regular discussions to address operational matters, as well as considering the skill sets required in their teams to maintain the internal controls required.

-Further information on risk assessments and risk management is included in our 2018 annual report, which is available here.
+Further information on risk assessments and risk management is included in our 2022 Annual Report on pages 42-45, which can be found here.

 5. Maintain the board as a well-functioning, balanced team led by the chair